tybottorff/bottorffdocs/notes/literature_notes.md

  - tumor-specific antigens: mutated proteins or oncogenic viral proteins
  - genetic cancer mouse model in which they can track tumor-specific CD8<sup>+</sup> T cell and self/shared antigen-specific CD8<sup>+</sup> T cell differentiation longitudinally as liver cancers develop
  - find that both tumor and self/shared antigen specific CD8<sup>+</sup> T cells lost effector function over time but in different ways: **tumor-specific CD8<sup>+</sup> T cells persist long term but are dysfunctional/exhausted (PD-1<sup>+</sup>, CD39<sup>+</sup>, TOX<sup>+</sup>) while self/shared antigen specific CD8<sup>+</sup> T cells exit cell cycle prematurely and disappear from liver lesions but persist in spleen in dysfunctional TCF1<sup>+</sup>PD-1<sup>-</sup> state unable to produce effector cytokines or proliferate in response to PD-1 blockade**
+# Tumor-reactive T cell clonotype dynamics underlying clinical response to TIL therapy in melanoma
+ - not surprisingly, baseline tumor enrichment with tumor-reactive TILs associates with better response
+ - *in vitro* expanding tumor-reactive TILs easier than *in vivo*, TME inhibits *in vivo* expansion of TILs?
+ - nonresponders have more of adoptive cell therapy (taking one's own T cells, expand them *in vitro*, then put back into self) T cells in blood instead of tumor?
 # Tumor resident memory CD8 T cells and concomitant tumor immunity develop independently of CD4 help
  - immune systems applies a form of 2FA: both CD4 and CD8 T cells need to recognize distinct antigen epitopes in same pathogen, signal integration at level of DC in draining lymph nodes (CD4 T cells license DCs to optimally generate Tcm CD8 T cells to cross presented antigen)
  - Trm: alternative population of memory CD8 T cells that remain in tissue/tumor